everactive/network-manager/README.md

 Dependencies
 ============

+For 15.04 builds, snapcraft must be installed the Snappy Tools
+PPA:

+sudo add-apt-repository ppa:snappy-dev/tools
+sudo apt-get update

-We require snapcraft >= 0.5 for building this snap.
+We require snapcraft >= 1.1 for building this snap.

 Build Instructions
 ==================